lightbend-labs/akkaserverless-ux-survey/README.md

 Note: We know that we have limited time, so you will likely not finish during the screen share.

 If you have time and the desire, feel free to try [Exercise Two](#exercise-two) and [Exercise Three](#exercise-three).
-If you are able to work with Akka Serverless more, please  fill out the [https://lightbend.qualtrics.com/jfe/form/SV_1CkcF7hvg40BLmu](short survey).
+If you are able to work with Akka Serverless more, please  fill out the [short survey](https://lightbend.qualtrics.com/jfe/form/SV_1CkcF7hvg40BLmu).